 The Tango binary translator consists of several components:

-- OS integration - Finally, OS integration allows Tango to provide a seamless user experience.
-This includes kernel modifications to support binary translation, automatic translation of 32-bit processes and pre-translator integration with the OS package manager.
+OS integration - Finally, OS integration allows Tango to provide a seamless user experience.
+Tango has OS integrations for both Android and GNU/Linux.

 The dynamic translator has two main roles: